 It's hard to resist these bars with their sweet, spicy, gingery goodness scenting the whole house.
 IF you have any leftovers, store them at room temperature for several days; they'll improve with age.

-We hope you’ve enjoyed our first foray into Holiday Baking Traditions.
-Please share your comments, ideas, stories, and recipes, both here and on our community site.
+We hope you've enjoyed our first foray into Holiday Baking Traditions.
+Please share your comments, ideas, stories, and recipes below, in comments.
+Happy baking!

 Please bake, rate, and review our recipe for Lebkuchen.